 A more traditional breakfast spot, Counter Cafe’s simple diner setup and classic menu make it great for a low-key breakfast situation.
 Somewhere between the steak and eggs, biscuits and gravy, and hot cakes, you’ll feel right at home here.
 If you’re dining solo, grab a spot at the counter and do like they did in the 40’s (or whenever it was that people actually ate a real breakfast before work).

 When you first think of Irene’s, two things come to mind: fancy toast and that fluorescent sign.
 But what deserves just as much attention is their housemade butterscotch almond-cream coffee.
-Irene’s only opened this year, but it’s already a strong move for just about any meal or situation - and that includes a killer breakfast.
+Irene’s is a strong move for just about any meal or situation - and that includes a killer breakfast.
 Stop by their window in the early AM and go for the savory bacon toast to feel better about the fact that you’re on your way to work.

 Located in one of Austin’s most charming neighborhoods, inside an even more charming house, Josephine House is ideal if you have one of those jobs where you can “work remote” and start your morning off at a slower pace.
 Really enjoy that first cup of coffee and sit outside on the patio - especially when the weather is on point.
 Menu-wise, there’s everything from highly fancy cereal to huevos rancheros, and you really can’t go wrong here.